 (1) A person shall not, except pursuant to an approval given under regulation 7 or a general exemption having effect under regulation 9, move any thing from quarantined land contrary to a property quarantine notice.

-Penalty: $500.
+Penalty: a fine of $2 000.

 (2) Where land is the subject of a property quarantine notice the occupier of the land shall, before allowing any person to move anything, the movement of which is the subject of the property quarantine notice, from the quarantined land, produce, or cause to be produced by that person —